 - 2 cups fresh peaches, unpeeled and sliced

 - 1/4 teaspoon salt

-- Heat extra virgin olive oil in a large skillet over medium-high heat.
-Cut onion into small slivers and add onion to skillet.
-Sauté onions for about 3 minutes.
+- Heat the extra-virgin olive oil in a large skillet over medium-high heat.
+Cut the onion into small slivers and chop the garlic.
+Add the onion slivers and chopped garlic to the skillet and sauté for about 3 minutes.

-- Season your chicken with salt and pepper and add to the skillet.
-Sauté until golden brown, about 2 1/2 minutes per side.
-Remove chicken from skillet and transfer to a plate.
-Note - your chicken will not be done.
+- Season the chicken with salt and pepper and add to the skillet.
+Sauté until golden brown, about 2-3 minutes per side.
+Remove the meat from skillet and transfer to a plate.
+Note - your chicken will not be done at this point.

-- Add balsamic vinegar and the ground ginger and stir until liquid is reduced by half, about 1 minute.
+- Add the balsamic vinegar and the ground ginger to the skillet and stir until the liquid is reduced by half, about 1 minute.

-- Stir in honey and then add in fresh peaches and tomatoes.
-Add in more salt and pepper to taste.
+- Stir in the honey and then add in the fresh peaches and tomatoes.
+Add in additional salt and pepper to taste.

-- Return chicken to skillet, placing the chicken in the middle between the peaches and tomatoes.
-Cover skillet with lid and reduce heat to medium-low.
-Allow chicken and sauce to simmer until chicken has cooked through, about 12 to 15 minutes.
-Ensure the temperature reaches 165 degrees on a meat thermometer.
+- Cover the skillet with a lid and reduce the heat to medium-low.
+Allow the meat and sauce to simmer until it is cooked all the way through, about 12 to 15 minutes, ensuring the internal temperature of the meat reaches 165°F on a digital meat thermometer.

 - Top with fresh basil.